 ACCOUNTS WITH ZERO BALANCES

-If your checking account has a zero balance for one complete statement cycle, the account may be automatically closed.
+If your checking account has a zero balance for 90 consecutive days, the account will be closed.

-No dividends will be paid on the Free Business Checking, Non-Profit Business Checking, Better Business Checking or the Analyzed Business Checking accounts.
+No dividends will be paid on the Free Business Checking or the Analyzed Business Checking accounts.

 On Better Business Dividend Checking, dividends will be paid each day your checking account balance is $500 or more.
 No dividends will be paid for any day your balance falls under $500.